 In exchange for its rights under the agreements, Econolite pays us royalties for sales of the Autoscope video system.
-Since 2002, a substantial portion of our revenue has consisted of royalties resulting from sales made by Econolite, including 66% in 2022 and 64% in 2021.
-Econolite's account receivable represented 65% of our accounts receivable at December 31, 2022 and 60% of our accounts receivable at December 31, 2021.
+Historically, a substantial portion of our revenue from continuing operations has consisted of royalties resulting from sales made by Econolite, including 99% and 96% in the years ended December 31, 2023 and 2022, respectively.
+Econolite's account receivable represented 93% and 65% of our accounts receivable at December 31, 2023 and 2022, respectively.
 We expect that Econolite will continue to account for a significant portion of our revenue for the foreseeable future.
 Any decrease in Econolite's sales volume could significantly reduce our royalty revenue and adversely impact earnings.
 A failure by Econolite to make royalty payments to us in a timely manner or at all will harm our financial condition.
 In addition, we believe sales of our products are a material part of Econolite's business, and any significant decrease in Econolite's sales of the other products it sells could harm Econolite, which could have a material adverse effect on our business and prospects.